2016-08-13 Trip Report

 Across from the formations, the passage continued to the left, but shrunk down to about two feet high and four inches wide with solid bedrock on either side.
 Beyond that, it appeared to open slightly and continue to the right.
 On the other side of the restriction, there was a grey blur as a little mouse darted across the passage.

 I heard Gary finally starting down the rope.
 I opened my camera case in the narrow passage and took some photos of the crickets, but my back kept itching.
 As I leaned forward to scratch it, my headlamp illuminated the floor, and that’s when I saw that the soft dirt was speckled with fire ants.
 Fortunately, I was wearing a pair of CaveSkinz pants that were able to provide some protection from the ants despite being so worn that CaveSkinz proprietor Ron Rutherford recommended burning them.
 However, once the fire ants got above the waistline, they were stinging my back.
 I made sure to kneel instead of sit on the soft floor to keep some distance between the ants and my fleshy midsection.

 Naked Glistening Torsos

 About this time, Gary popped his head through the restriction.
 He was shirtless, an unfortunate influence of hanging out with Tom Rogers too much.
 (If you don’t know Tom, he usually caves in baggy shorts and boots and that’s it—no shirt, no underwear.
-Not a pretty sight when you’re behind him and look up.)
+Not a pretty sight when you’re caving below him and look up.)
 So here we are, Gary and I alone, on our knees in this confined area, the high humidity starting to make Gary’s naked torso glisten, his gray chest hair all wet and matted.
 I know what you’re thinking…but no. Someone somewhere in the world might think Gary is sexy, but that person isn’t me.
 (Sorry, dude.)